AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrading-code-and-customizations.md

 ### CUG Implementation Changes {#cug-implementation-changes}

 The implementation of Closed User Groups has changed significantly to address performance and scalability limitations in previous versions of AEM.
 The previous version of CUG was deprecated in 6.3 and the new implementation is only supported in the Touch UI.
-If you are upgrading from 6.2 or earlier, then instructions to migrate to the new CUG implementation can be found [here](/help/sites-administering/closed-user-groups.md#upgradetoaem63).

 ## Testing Procedure {#testing-procedure}